 - Fun T-Shirt: Dupree wears a t-shirt with a picture of a gnome and the caption "Say Hello To My Little Friend."

-- Hidden Depths: Molly starts taking a liking to Dupree when she sees beyond his party boy persona and sees a kind, talented, hopeless romantic of a man.
+- Hidden Depths: Molly starts taking a liking to Dupree when she sees beyond his party-boy persona and recognizes him as a kind, talented, hopeless romantic of a man.

-- Mistaken for Cheating: Carl thinks Molly and Dupree might have an affair...
+- Mistaken for Cheating: Carl thinks Molly and Dupree might be having an affair due to her being nice to him and her father liking Dupree more than Carl.

 - Shipping Torpedo: Mr. Thompson can't wait to get rid of his son-in-law.